 As more digital tools enter the workplace, organizations should pay particular attention to the actual, not promised, productivity within their workforce.
-According to Deloitte's 2019 Global Human Capital Trends Report, one of the biggest challenges they identified is the need to improve what is often called the “employee experience.”
+According to PwC’s Global Workforce Hopes and Fears Survey 2022, one of the biggest challenges they identified is the need to improve what is often called the “employee experience.”

 Data is a good start, but without a way to adequately assess and communicate what it means for your business, the success of your digital workplace isn’t guaranteed.

-Having a communication strategy in place is a good first step towards benchmarking your digital workplace.
-After all, companies can’t expect evolve and innovate without effective alignment around and deployment of workforce management technology.
+Having a communication strategy in place is a good first step toward benchmarking your digital workplace.
+After all, companies can’t expect to evolve and innovate without effective alignment around and deployment of workforce communication and management technology.

-Depending on your business and objectives, here are some of the most impactful KPIs to establish and measure as you plan for, implement, and evaluate your communication strategy with mobile technology for your digital workplace.
+Depending on your business and objectives, here are some of the most impactful KPIs to establish and measure as you plan for, implement, and evaluate your communication strategy with mobile technology for your digital workplace platform.

 1. Increased employee engagement with mobile technology